VladGanuscheak/SafeAgainst.Extensions/README.md

 # SafeAgainst

-Provides extension methods for both synchronous and asynchronous guard clauses generic types as well as for Enums, Objects, Collections, Strings and differenc Numeric types encapsulated into 'SafeContainer'.
+Provides extension methods for both synchronous and asynchronous guard clauses for generic types, as well as for Enums, Objects, Collections, Strings, and various numeric types encapsulated in 'SafeContainer'.

 ### Global Picture